0

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Horntown is worth considering.

-Horntown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Horntown does not have a public transit system used by locals to get to and from work.

 The per capita income in Horntown in 2022 was $31,609, which is middle income relative to Virginia and the nation.
 This equates to an annual income of $126,436 for a family of four.
 However, Horntown contains both very wealthy and poor people as well.
 Horntown also has one of the higher rates of people living in poverty in the nation, with 38.63% of its population below the federal poverty line.